mikebowler/jekyll_jirametrics/index.md

 * If you want to contribute then [check out the contribution page]({% link contributing.md %})
 * Our security folks have concerns about people pulling potentially confidential information.
 [What can I tell them?]({% link security.md %})
 * How do I get started with [probabilistic forecasting]({% link forecasting.md %})?
+* We expose an [MCP server]({% link mcp.md %}) so that AI tooling can query from this data.

 # Presentation: Getting Great Metrics out of Jira

 This talk walks through the kinds of metrics you can pull with JiraMetrics and walks through many of the charts.
-The talk was given in November 2024 to the KanbanTO group, and shows off JiraMetrics v2.7.3
+The talk was given in November 2024 to the KanbanTO group, and shows off JiraMetrics v2.7.3.
+While that version is fairly old now, the talk is mostly still relevant.

 {% include responsive-embed url="https://www.youtube.com/embed/hzXeJr6GG3w" ratio="16:9" %}